Want to withdraw cash from a bank with a foreign ATM card while you’re in Thailand? This article will guide you through the process.

 - American Express

-If your card type is not listed above, check the supported card types on the ATM by looking at the supported logos.
+If your card type isn’t listed above, verify the supported card types on the ATM by identifying the displayed logos.

 How much are Thailand ATM fees

-Your bank may also apply a foreign transaction fee for using a card abroad.
+Additionally, your bank may impose a foreign transaction fee for utilizing your card in another country.

 Thailand Bank ATM fees